-At around 4 months of age, your baby may be able to briefly sooth themselves when mildly distressed.
-Allow them to practice this skill by giving a few extra moments to see if they can manage to self-sooth before you step in to comfort them.
+At around 4 months of age, your baby may be able to briefly soothe themselves when mildly distressed.
+Allow them to practice this skill by giving a few extra moments to see if they can manage to self-soothe before you step in to comfort them.
 When they successfully calm down on their own, reward them with plenty of affection.
 This practice can give rise to your baby’s self-efficacy.

 For Toddlers: Try, try, try

 As your child’s language abilities grow, form a positive association with the word “try”.
 If your child expresses hesitance, lead the way and engage in the activity with enthusiasm.
-More than likely, your little one will be follow suit if you seem to enjoy it.
+More than likely, your little one will follow suit if you seem to enjoy it.

-This shows your child that, despite initial uncertainty, trying new things can be a fun and pleasurable.
+This shows your child that, despite initial uncertainty, trying new things can be fun and pleasurable.
 Whether they engage in a new activity on their own or with your influence, give them specific praise involving the word “try”.

 For example, “Thank you for trying!” or “You are so brave to try it!”

 Read them stories and select television shows in which characters persist through challenges.
 Cheer the character on as the story progresses, and compliment the character for persevering.
-You may also turn your child’s favorite storyline into a role-play game, and throw a mini-celebration when the resolution is reached.
+You may also turn your child’s favourite storyline into a role-play game, and throw a mini-celebration when the resolution is reached.

 For School-aged Children: Encourage and Praise